taskurotta/taskurotta.org/_includes/md/getting-started.md

 invocations would be intercepted by Taskurotta and this invocation would be added to our graph of invocations.
 Task for invocation on real Worker wouldn't be added until it didn't get real result for it.

-As you see all process management delegated to Decider and taskurotta server.
-Decider arrange all dependencies between tasks, from the other side taskurotta server takes responsibility for getting real result from workers and run task which depends from that results;
+Decider arranging all dependencies between tasks, from the other side taskurotta server takes responsibility for getting real result from workers and executes task which depends from that results.

 Let's try to add some complications to our example, in this complication you will see how works our asynchronous decisions points.

 <blockquote>
     Imagine that we got special requirement for our example.
-We should got feedback that notification successfully received.
-    If notification was failed we should block notification in future for this user.
+We should got feedback that notification successfully received.If notify was failed we should block notification in future for this user.
 </blockquote>

 As we see in this situation we should analyze result between notification and other tasks.
 We should wait for real result.
 If we got failure we should block user notification.
-To solve this problem we can create task on him-self.
+To solve this problem we can create task on itself.
 This is what we call asynchronous decisions points, in this point we can pass Promise arguments.
 Follow our simple example.

 ```java